kubevela/kubevela.github.io/docs/tutorials/sso.md

 ## Description

-In KubeVela V1.3, we provide two methods to login: local login and SSO.
+In KubeVela V1.3, we provide two methods to log in: local login and SSO.

 Local login uses the username and password stored in the local database to log in, and SSO integrates [Dex](https://dexidp.io/), which can be configured by configuring Dex's [OpenID Connect](https://dexidp.io/docs/openid-connect) to implement many different ways to log in, such as GitHub, LDAP, Gitlab, Oidc, Saml, Google etc.